YiouZuo/Portfolio/GeoAnalysis/ReadMe.md

 GeoAnalysis Case Study

 The detailed scenario is described below.
 To highlight, the goal was to investigate the potential savings associated with moving some of the accounts currently managed by one team to another team given some assumptions.
 I provided three possible approaches (Thiessen Polygon Method, Standard Distance Method and Buffer Method), made a recommendation (Thiessen Polygon Method) based on cost saving analysis.
 All the geoanalyses were done in ArcGIS using existing modules, hence I’m not providing the associated files.
-The data analysis was done in STATA, documented in GEO_Stata.log.
+The data analysis was done in STATA, documented in GEO_Stata.txt.
 The cost saving analysis was done using excel, documented in CostSavingAnalysis.xlsx.
 The final report is documented in GEOreport.pdf.

 Case Scenario Description:
 The client is a beverage service distributor undergoing a sales force transformation effort.
 They have